30 Brilliant Books About Sisters and Bonds of Sisterhood

 I adored Bennett’s debut book The Mothers so I was nervous to read her sophomore novel.
 Sometimes the next novel doesn’t live up to the first, but The Vanishing Half totally does.

 When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families.
-This is one of the must-read read books about sisters!
+This is one of the must-read books about sisters and family drama books!
+It is also an amazing book for book clubs because there is so much to discuss.

-Lombardo’s debut is a tremendous book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.
+Lombardo’s debut is a tremendous contemporary fiction book about the complicated dynamics and hidden secrets of the Sorenson parents and their 4 daughters.

 The story is told alternately in the present day when Jonah reunites with the daughter that gave him up 15 years prior, and the past touches on moments in the Sorenson family history that are coming back to haunt them.